elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Avoid using the Function constructor due to security risks, poor performance, and limited use cases.
-We should use alternatives like regular functions or arrow functions.<br /><br />
+We should use alternatives like regular functions or arrow functions.
   </div>
   </div>
 </details>